emberjs/rfcs/text/0000-handlebars-strict-mode.md

 is responsible for taking a template string, running AST plugins, checking for errors and returning the "wire format" representation of the template.
 The exact details of this "wire format" is unspecified and changes from time to time across minor Ember versions.
-The only guarentee is that it returns a string whose content is a valid JavaScript expression.
+The only guarantee is that it returns a string whose content is a valid JavaScript expression.

 For example: